Is Sri Lanka a country you have wondered about visiting?

 Ideally, your tour of Sri Lanka should allow 10-14 days because of the driving required to see each place.

-At times, the roads and the drivers can make a journey a “hair-raising” experience, so forget google maps and allow more time.
+Sometimes, the roads and the drivers can make a journey a “hair-raising” experience, so forget Google Maps and allow more time.

-But if you only have five days or seven days in Sri Lanka, you can mix up the places you want to see, like:
+But if you only have seven days in Sri Lanka, you can mix up the places you want to see, like:

 Getting to Sri Lanka